iPad and Laptop Loaning Programme

 We have a large selection of books, workbooks and other resources for people with aphasia, those with a loved one with aphasia, and professionals working with people with aphasia.
 Like a normal library, the items are available for a set period of time at no cost.

 Friends of AphasiaNZ can borrow items from the library for up to 6 weeks.
-Click here for the current Resource Library list (updated in September 2019).
+To find out what’s available, or to ask for a recommendation, email us.

 The device loaning programme and resources in the library are Friends of AphasiaNZ services, meaning you need to join as a Friend before borrowing these.